 You’ll need some sort of account with google whether that being a google Gmail, to use that to log in to your Google AdWords account.

 If you would like to use a different email, separate from your account, you can simply create a new Gmail to link the two together.
 Next, you’ll want to search for www.ad.google.com to create an Ad Words account.
-Once you arrive onto the homepage Click “Start now”.
+Once you arrive on the homepage Click “Start now”.

 2. Creating a Campaign For Your Google Ads For Your Landscaping Business